EladGashri/Facial_Recognition_Biometric_System/README.md

-Facial recognition biometric system developed in collaboration with Amdocs according to industry standards.
+Developed in collaboration with Amdocs according to industry standards.

 Multithreaded live feed that registers employees' attendance from multiple cameras in different locations simultaneously.
 Written with Java.